 - Publishing free resources for scientists and attorneys

-In the Trump era, we documented federal and state attacks on science and assisted numerous researchers silenced by the Trump administration.
+In recent years, we’ve documented federal and state attacks on science and assisted numerous researchers facing government censorship attempts.
 Today, in addition to our ongoing initiatives, we’re focused on restoring scientific integrity and guarding against the return of anti-science ideologies.

 During the past decade, we’ve assisted hundreds of scientists and educated thousands more about their rights.
 We remain the only organization in the United States that provides free legal advice and education to academic and government researchers targeted by groups trying to undermine science and erode scientific integrity.